-It was fantastic to meet her and Scott and the brilliant group of Sydney closed loopers at the Opera House bar on Saturday 28 and on Tuesday I was able to sit in on her talk.
+I was very fortunate in being able to meet her and Scott, and the brilliant group of Sydney loopers, at the Opera House bar the day before the conference, and to sit in on her talk.

 Patient as innovator